-Living Lab LogoFunding Application – 2024
+Living Lab LogoFunding Application – 2025

 The BC Parks Living Lab for Climate Change and Conservation Program promotes B.C.’s protected areas as places to learn about the effects of climate change, how to mitigate and manage for these effects, and how to share this information among and between academics and practitioners.
 B.C.’s protected areas are less developed than much of the rest of the province, so parks serve as a “living lab,” and can help us understand the impact of climate change on the natural world.
 Climate-informed conservation research in protected areas can also reveal areas that are critical to connectivity within and adjacent to the protected areas system which in turn can inform management decisions.

 Applicants are encouraged to consider the Living Lab Program’s goals and priority projects and research themes in their application.
+Please be explicit about how your proposed project is relevant to climate change and its impacts, including the management implications for BC Parks.

 Each application will be considered on the basis of: